sophia-gh/Capstone/README.md

     Member 3
     ```
     *on this page do `ctrl + shift + i` and click `console` to see console output for debugging*

+## Clean Up After Running
+1. Navigate to the terminal where your virtual environment is running and deactivate your virtual environment
+    ```cmd
+    deactivate
+    ```
+    *if successfull the tag `(venv)` will no longer appear before the path on the command line*
+2. In the terminal where your react app is running, do `ctrl + c` to kill the process